limweekit/ip/docs/README.md

 Check how many tasks of each type (todo, deadline, event) there are using the `stats` command.
 ````
-// Returns the count of each type of tasks.
+// Returns the count of each type of tasks
 stats
 ````